TV Advertising – The complete guide

 The choice between filming on location or in a studio often comes down to practicalities.
 Studios allow for complete control over lighting and sound on set making filming a smooth process without the pauses often enforced by changes in weather.
 The downside to filming in a studio however is you’re starting with a blank canvas.
 Any set has to be built before filming which adds time and money.
 Studios are often hired as a package deal with a certain amount of lighting included, the hire fees go up depending on how large the studio is.
 Filming on location can range from hiring an entire house to being outside on a windy hilltop.
 Being on location does mean a lot of planning beforehand to pick just the right environment for the production.
 Locations charge a location fee for use during filming and local councils often require permits to be organised for filming on their streets.

 Casting the right talent is absolutely integral for any commercial.
 Getting the right performance from talent can make or break the ad.
 It is therefore, and rightly so, one of the key stages (and arguably one of the funnest) of the pre-production process.
 Once a script has been approved by both client and Clearcast, a casting brief is developed and handed to the casting director who will arrange the casting session.
-The brief outlines exactly the type of cast that we are looking for, along with vital information about the commercial itself, such as usage (will it go online as well as on TV?), fees, casting dates, casting locations and of course shoot dates.
+The brief outlines exactly the type of cast that we are looking for, along with vital information about the commercial itself, such as usage (will it go online as well as be used to advertise on TV?), fees, casting dates, casting locations and of course shoot dates.
 Once cast have been selected, it is sometimes necessary to have wardrobe fittings and/or rehearsals prior to the shoot itself.
 If you are casting children, you will need to ensure you have child licences and chaperones arranged.

 Featured artist fees are twofold; firstly, for each day that they are working you pay each artist what is known as their BSF – basic studio fee.
 This is usually £250 although can increase depending on how well-known the artist is.
 In addition to the BSF, talent are paid a usage fee.
 This is calculated on how many TVRs (TV ratings) are put behind the campaign.
 Put simply, the lower the TVRs, the lower the usage fee for the talent.
 If the TV commercial is going online you must also pay the talent online usage.
 This is calculated as a percentage of the artist’s BSF; generally speaking 200% of the BSF for 6 months online and 400% for 1 year online.
 So whereas, TV usage fees are generally not dictated by periods of time (rather simply the number of TVRs), online usage does take time into consideration.